MARIN MAN TO MAN: ABOUT US

 noted.
 He sighed heavily, then added: "But I would like

+just a little bit of those things."
 Through the good times and bad, most men

 marvelous synergy of our Marin Man to Man group often acts as

+an antidote to that particular toxin.
 Our fellowship stems from us all paddling

 to keep the same boat afloat.
 And from frequent laughter.
 We